Glo (company): History

+In 2011, Globacom made a significant technological advancement by launching Glo-1, an $800 million high-capacity submarine fibre-optic cable connecting the United Kingdom to Nigeria.
+This infrastructure project was the first successful submarine cable of its kind from the UK to Nigeria, enhancing internet services and telecommunications reliability in the region.

 Entertainment

 GLO collaborated with MTV on The Big Friday Show in 2012.
 This alliance made the show more interactive and gave viewers the opportunity for live appearances on the show.
 There was an added benefit of GLO subscribers winning the network's products every week.

 In April 2013, GLO introduced the singing reality television show, the X Factor to Africa.
 The auditions were held in Nigeria and Ghana, with the ultimate prize being a $150,000 cash reward as well as a deal to be managed and produced by Sony Music to record an album.

+In November 2023, Glo hosted the 20th anniversary event called "An Evening with Glo", where the company unveiled its new creative direction, "Powering Your Ambition."
+The initiative emphasizes Glo's commitment to helping businesses and individuals achieve their goals.
+The event also marked the company's 20th anniversary, reflecting on its growth and success.
+It was revealed that many of the company's creative ideas have been influenced by the leadership behind Glo's vision, showcasing the importance of strategic direction in its achievements.